 Zakros Gorge Φαράγγι Ζάκρου is in the east of the island of Crete in Greece.
-The gorge is 8 kms long and starts at the village of Ano Zakros 45 kms from Sitia.
+The gorge is 8 km long and starts at the village of Ano Zakros 45 km from Sitia.

 The town can be reached by driving east from Sitia through Palekastro and then the villages of Chochlakies, Asokeramos, Kelaria and Adravasti.

-The gorge walk takes about 2 hours depending on your pace and your fitness levels, and ends at the beautiful beach town of Kato Zakros.
+The gorge walk takes about two hours to complete, depending on your pace and your fitness levels, and ends at the beautiful beach town of Kato Zakros.

-caves within which have been found to be Minoan burial tombs, hence the
+There are caves within which have been found to be Minoan burial tombs, hence the name.

-Here in eastern Crete are orchids such as bee orchids, the Sitia orchid (pictured) and tulips.
+Here in eastern Crete are orchids such as bee orchids, the Sitia Orchid (pictured).